IMPORTANT NOTICES: October 2014

 Children who demonstrate exceptional ability, exceed grade level standards in literacy and math (or have the potential to do so if challenged and supported,) demonstrate exceptional creativity, and possess strong motivation to excel are good candidates for the Highly Capable Program.

 For Highly Capable students in kindergarten through second grade:

 The primary elementary program is based on differentiated learning opportunities in home room classes where students have options for how they can show their understanding and in-depth studies of particular learning goals and curriculum topics.
-Teachers are encouraged to use their knowledge of highly capable characteristics and needs in order to individualize learning plans for students who are ready to accelerate or who have specific learning needs that are different than the general grade-level curriculum.
+Teachers use their knowledge of highly capable characteristics and needs to individualize learning plans for students who are ready to accelerate or who have specific learning needs that are different than the general grade-level curriculum.

 For Highly Capable students in third through fifth grade: